Overview of Beecher Genealogy in Maryland

 York/Adams County, Pennsylvania

-Later he and allied families such as Jacob Winterode (whose daughters married two of Henry’s sons) migrated to Pennsylvania, with Henry Beicher buying land in Codorus Township in York County in 1775.
+Later he and allied families such as Jacob Winterode (whose daughters married two of Henry’s sons) migrated to southern Pennsylvania, with Henry Beicher buying land in Codorus Township in York County in 1775.
 He and Jacob Winterode died in Littlestown in Adams County, Pennsylvania.
-The Klein family also migrated from Maryland and founded Littlestown, “little” being the American word for German “klein.”
+The Klein family also migrated and founded Littlestown, “little” being the American word for German “klein.”

 Henry left a will dated 23 Feb 1795 when he died in Littlestown.
 His will was not filed until 28 Jan 1807, since the law didn’t require immediate filing.
 Since his tombstone has not been found, we are not certain of his death date.